Optable/optable-ios-sdk/README.md

 ```

 You can call various SDK APIs on the instance as shown in the examples below.
 It's also possible to configure multiple instances of `OptableSDK` in order to connect to other (e.g., partner) sandboxes and/or reference other configured application slug IDs.
 Note that the `insecure` flag should always be set to `NO` unless you are testing a local instance of the `optable-sandbox` yourself.

+You can disable user agent `WKWebView` based auto-detection and provide your own value by setting the `useragent` parameter to a string value, similar to the Swift example.

 ### Identify API